vidaud/seta/seta-doc/docs/user-guide/communities.md

 ## General
 The communities of the SeTA web app is a shared space where members engage with each other to connect and learn about similar interests opinions of different type of publications.

-In the SeTA web app we have two types of communities: public communities and private communities.
+In the SeTA Web App we have two types of communities: public communities and private communities.

 * **Public Community**:  Anyone with access to the web app can view all discussion forums and information in the online community.
 Anyone can join the community and contribute  to the community.